JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 - using tools like CoPilot and ChatGPT to debug, explore alternatives, and understand syntax

 ## Development Roadmap
-**Development Roadmap**

 - Challenges faced:
--- Choosing the most effective visualisation types for different data relationships -- Folder and file structure not being recognised and realised I needed to restart my kernel!
+    Choosing the most effective visualisation types for different data relationships Folder and file structure not being recognised and realised I needed to restart my kernel!
--- Managing early bugs and syntax issues, especially when switching between libraries like Seaborn, Matplotlib, and Plotly -- Interpreting charts accurately and drawing clear conclusions
+    Managing early bugs and syntax issues, especially when switching between libraries like Seaborn, Matplotlib, and Plotly Interpreting charts accurately and drawing clear conclusions
 - Strategies used:
--- Reviewing course notes and tutorial notebooks
+    Reviewing course notes and tutorial notebooks
--- Asking for help from my tutor
+    Asking for help from my tutor
--- Using online tools like ChatGPT and GitHub Copilot for debugging and testing alternative approaches
+    Using online tools like ChatGPT and GitHub Copilot for debugging and testing alternative approaches
 - Next steps:
--- Build confidence in interpreting and presenting data insights -- Explore more advanced visualisation techniques and interactive dashboards -- Strengthen skills in hypothesis testing and statistical analysis
+    Build confidence in interpreting and presenting data insights Explore more advanced visualisation techniques and interactive dashboards Strengthen skills in hypothesis testing and statistical analysis

 ## Conclusion
 In this project I set out to explore how personal, lifestyle, and regional factors influence healthcare insurance charges using a publicly available Kaggle dataset.
 Through visual analysis, I identified several key insights: